aron-bordin/Android-with-Arduino-Bluetooth/README.md

-Android-with-Arduino---Bluetooth
+Android with Arduino - Bluetooth
 ================================

-Arduino and Android classes to easily connect your mobile device with an Arduino board
+Arduino and Android classes to easily connect your mobile device with an Arduino board.